Garmin API

 Garmin Health Body Composition

+It is internally stored as garmin_health_body_composition.
 Each Garmin Health Body Composition record includes the following:

 • Muscle Mass: Muscle mass in grams.
 Internally stored as muscle_mass.